 How does caffeine work?

 In the process of making energy, your body releases a neuromodulator called adenosine, which has specific receptors in the central nervous system.
 When it binds to its receptors, it slows neurons down, and this is why, by the end of a full day, we feel tired and sleepy.

 Simply put, it’s the exhaustion chemical.

-Caffeine is an adenosine antagonist, meaning that it has a similar molecular structure and binds to the same receptors, but without slowing your nervous system down.
+Caffeine is an adenosine antagonist, meaning that it has a similar molecular structure and binds to the same receptors without slowing your nervous system down.
 It also blocks adenosine from accumulating throughout the day as there are no open spots left for it to occupy.

 Differences between the kinds of Coffee

 Depending on the bean’s roast, grind, and brewing method, we end up with several different kinds of coffee for all tastes.
 We have espresso, Drip, Instant, and many more, all of which come with their own special traits.

 No matter which kind you prefer, coffee is a rich source of vitamins, tannins, proteins, antioxidants, and fixed oils.
 Magnesium and Vitamin B2 are the most prevalent.
 To learn the exact amount of each, you have to look into the specific nutritional table of the coffee you prefer.